All Articles

 • Foundation: Take a look around your entire foundation, noting if there is any standing water pooling around it.
 Look, too, for any areas that appear to be cracked or crumbling.

 • Trees and loose items: Visually inspect trees for damage or rot, and remove any dead trees that might blow over in heavy winds or during a storm.
 Remember that spring is not the season to prune live oak trees as they are more susceptible to oak wilt from February through July.
-Experts recommend only trimming live oak trees in fall and winter.9 Spring is also an ideal time to secure any loose items in your yard that could blow around during an unexpected spring downpour.
+Experts recommend only trimming live oak trees in fall and winter.7 Spring is an ideal time, however, to secure any loose items in your yard that could blow around during an unexpected spring downpour.

 • Lawn equipment: Make sure lawn mowers, tractors and other equipment are tuned up before using.
 Take some time to fill them with gas, too, so they’re ready to go when you need them.